|The Frankfurt-Tipp rating - Movie:|

 |Picture format:||16:9 (1.78:1)|

-Content: Catherine Canwood (Sarah Lancashire) is confronted with drugs, abuse and juvenile delinquency every day during her daily work as a police officer in a small town in West Yorkshire.
-She tries to counter misery with a healthy mixture of empathy and sarcasm.
-She also has to fight her own demons again and again, as she still hasn't coped with her daughter's suicide.
-Her marriage is as broken as her relationship with her son.
-Now Catherine lives together with her grandson Ryan with her sister Clare (Siobhan Finneran) and tries as best as she can to master her life.
-This succeeds quite well until the day Catherine finds out that Tommy Lee Royce (James Norton), whom she blames for her daughter's suicide, has been released from prison.
-For the policewoman it is clear: the young man is evil from the ground up and he will hurt even more women until someone finally stops him.
-And she is supposed to be right, as Tommy Lee becomes one of the masterminds behind the kidnapping of young Ann Gallagher (Charlie Murphy) shortly after his release.
-For Catherine there is now only one goal left: to find Tommy Lee and his accomplices and save the girl before something worse happens…
+Content: Catherine Canwood (Sarah Lancashire) is confronted with drugs, abuse and juvenile delinquency on a daily basis in her day job as a police officer in a small West Yorkshire town.
+She tries to counter the misery with a healthy mix of empathy and sarcasm.
+She also has her own demons to contend with, having still not come to terms with her daughter's suicide.
+Her marriage has broken down, as has her relationship with her son.
+Now Catherine lives together with her grandson Ryan at her sister Clare's (Siobhan Finneran) and tries to master her life as good as she can.
+This works quite well, until the day Catherine learns that Tommy Lee Royce (James Norton), whom she blames for her daughter's suicide, has been released from prison.
+It's clear to the cop that the young man is evil to the core and he's going to hurt more women until someone finally stops him.
+And she is to be proved right, as Tommy Lee becomes one of the masterminds behind the kidnapping of young Ann Gallagher (Charlie Murphy) shortly after his release.
+For Catherine, there is now only one goal: to find Tommy Lee and his accomplices and rescue the girl before worse happens.

-Picture + sound: The picture reproduces the sad, rather gloomy atmosphere of the crime thriller well by a harmonious, somewhat reduced and undercooled coloration.
-The sharpness of the picture is at a good TV level, especially in the brighter scenes, whereas in the darker scenes there are some minor blurriness and minimal picture noise noticeable here and there.
-The stereo sound makes the dialogues sound clear and easy to understand from the home cinema speakers and the rather reserved soundtrack also creates a very harmonious atmosphere.
+Picture + Sound: The picture reproduces the dreary, rather gloomy atmosphere of the crime dramas well through a coherent, somewhat reduced and undercooled color scheme.
+The image sharpness is especially in the brighter scenes on a good TV level, in the darker scenes, however, here and there some minor blurring and minimal image noise can be detected.
+The sound, which is available in stereo, lets the dialogues sound clear and well understandable from the home theater boxes and also the rather restrained soundtrack provides a very coherent atmosphere.
 Good!

-Extras: Except for a few program tips, the double DVD unfortunately has no extras to offer.
+Extras: Apart from some programme tips, the double DVD unfortunately has no extras to offer.

 An article by Frankfurt-Tipp